-Still using your Outlook account?
-Most individuals that are just getting their feet wet in email campaigns may think that this is a more personable way to connect with their leads, however, it is nearly impossible to keep their emails organized.
+Still, using your Outlook account?
+Most individuals who are just getting their feet wet in email campaigns may think that this is a more personable way to connect with their leads, however, it is nearly impossible to keep their emails organized.
 There are a few CRM (Customer Relationship Management) tools you can try.

 Find which will work best for your services and audience.
 You should also make sure that whichever software you use can integrate with your website to capture your leads.